The complete guide to closing costs for buyers in Quebec real-estate (2026)

 Land transfer tax (Average cost: It depends on the size of your property)

-In Quebec, the land transfer tax is a municipal tax that you are legally required pay when you buy a property.
-The municipalities in Quebec then use this money to fund local infrastructure and services such as road repairs, public transit, parks, libraries, and emergency services.
+The municipalities use the revenue that this tax generates to fund local infrastructure and services such as road repairs, public transit, parks, libraries, and emergency services.

 Moving costs (Average cost: $750 – $1,500)